 This goal was established in 2015 using an interim measure.
-Progress on the 2015 goal was reported in the 2016 Annual Report using the interim measure.
+Progress on the 2015 goal was reported in the February 2016 Quarterly Report and 2016 Annual Report using the interim measure.
+The interim measure was the same data that was used to measure Housing and Services Goal One and included individuals who moved to integrated housing of their choice, where they have a signed lease, and receive financial support for the cost of housing.
 An interim baseline was established and approved by the Subcabinet on February 22, 2017 and is included below.
 In light of the new baseline, the 2015 goal is being reported again utilizing the new baseline.
 The 2016 and 2017 goals are also being reported.